User Licenses

 The size of the User license pool is defined by the number of licenses purchased, which is encrypted in the license key and verified by the license controller.

-To determine the number of licenses used, run the license controller command, for example, fglWrt -u followed by fglWrt -a info users on the application server where the Genero runtime is installed.
+To determine the number of licenses used, run the license controller command, fglWrt -u followed by fglWrt -a info users on the application server where the Genero runtime is installed.
 If you are using the Four Js License Manager, run the license manager command flmprg -u.

 When the pool of connections is exhausted, the Dynamic Virtual Machine (DVM) will output a message blocking access to new users.